TommiCodes/realtime-todo-task-management-app-nestjs-and-angular/README.md

 ### [Video 7] Angular - Init ToDo List with Drag and Drop
 1. Create a Card Component, `cd .\angular-frontend\src\app\private\components\` `ng g c card`
-2. Create an `interfaces.ts` file in our private module and create a `TodoItem` interface
+2. Create an `private-module.interfaces.ts` file in our private module and create a `TodoItem` interface
 3. Add DragDropModule to the imports of our `privateModule`
 4. Implement the example from https://material.angular.io/cdk/drag-drop/examples
 5. Rename CSS Classes